0015. Fundamentals of Horticulture (2 s.h.) F S.

 Prerequisite: Horticulture 0203.

-This course considers scheduling greenhouse crop production and cultural requirements of several major floricultural plants, finished plants, liners and plugs, including the latest cultivars used in urban nursery/garden centers; identification of greenhouse grown plant material and field trips to innovative growers are also components of the course.
+Considers scheduling greenhouse crop production and cultural requirements of several major floricultural plants, finished plants, liners and plugs, including the latest cultivars used in urban nursery/garden centers.
+Identification of greenhouse grown plant material and field trips to innovative growers are also components of the course.

 C236.
 Soils (3 s.h.)
 F S. Core: SB.
 Prerequisite: Chemistry C061 - C063, or Geology C050, or permission of the instructor.